Psychology

 This course covers perennial and current issues in the study of learning: emitted behaviors, classical, operant and observational learning; behavior modification; biological limits on learning; and applications to education and training.
 Students will participate in weekly laboratory exercises and design and execute an independent research project.

-Prerequisites: PSYC 1001, PSYC 1090, PSYC 2060.
+Prerequisites: PSYC 1000 or PSYC 1001, PSYC 1090, PSYC 3000.

 PSYC 3450 Memory and Cognition with Lab — 4 credits

 This is a survey of current research paradigms, information processing theories and controversies in a wide range of areas, including attention, pattern recognition, mental imagery, models of memory and forgetting, language, concept formation, problem solving and creativity.
 Students will participate in weekly laboratory exercises and design and execute an independent research project.
-Offered annually.
 Offered in the College for Women.

-Prerequisites: PSYC 1001, PSYC 1090, PSYC 2060.
+Prerequisites: PSYC 1000 or PSYC 1001, PSYC 1090, PSYC 3000.

 PSYC 3550 Industrial/Organizational Psychology with Lab — 4 credits

 This is a survey of current theory and research in industrial and organizational psychology.
 Topics include worker attitudes and motivation, personnel selection and training, job performance and performance appraisal, occupational health, organizations and organizational development, work/life balance and leadership.
 Emphasis is placed on principles of measurement; individual differences in behavior at work and influences of organizational factors on individual behaviors.
 Students participate in weekly lab sessions and design studies, collect and analyze data, interpret study findings and write scientific reports.
-Offered annually.

-Prerequisites: PSYC 1001, PSYC 1090, PSYC 2060.
+Prerequisites: PSYC 1000 or PSYC 1001, PSYC 1090, PSYC 3000.

 PSYC 3650 Experimental Social Psychology with Lab — 4 credits

 Survey of current theory and research.
 Topics include effects of mass communication and group membership upon the attitudes and behavior of the individual, experimental methodology, attitude formation and change, interpersonal attraction, altruism, aggression, prejudice and group dynamics.
 Students will participate in weekly laboratory sessions and design and execute social psychological research projects.
-Offered annually.
 Also offered as SOCI 3650.
 Offered in the College for Women.

-Prerequisites: PSYC 1001, PSYC 1090.
+Prerequisites: PSYC 1000 or PSYC 1001, PSYC 1090, PSYC 3000.

 PSYC 3820 Philosophy of Psychology — 4 credits